matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghpull:`22276`: Merge "Scatter Symbol" and "Scatter Custom Symbol" examples
 * :ghpull:`22658`: Remove reference to now-deleted reminder note.
 * :ghpull:`22652`: Update documentation example and fix See also
-* :ghpull:`22587`: Refactor handling of tick and ticklabel visiblity in Axis.clear()
+* :ghpull:`22587`: Refactor handling of tick and ticklabel visibility in Axis.clear()
 * :ghpull:`22148`: MNT: Deprecate ``docstring``
 * :ghpull:`22170`: Add example to polygon selector docstring showing how to set vertices programmatically
 * :ghpull:`22650`: Fix new leak in ft2font introduced in #22604